gchure/phd/chapter_04.md

 # Hero section
 title: Chapter IV
 subtitle: >
-    In Blissful Ignorance of Dire Straits: The Physiological Adaptability of a Simple Genetic Circuit
+   On The Physiological Adaptability of a Simple Genetic Circuit
 # Author box
 author:
     title: Summary